openharmony/applications_settings_data/README.en.md

-# applications_settingsdata
+# SettingsData

 #### Description
-Settingsdata application is a system application in openharmony system, which provides users with database access services, such as storing and reading system time, screen brightness and other system attributes.
+Settingsdata is a system application in openharmony system, which provides users with database access services, such as storing / reading system time format, screen brightness and other system attributes.

 ####  Directory Structure